 A Federal Direct Loan (sometimes referred to as a Stafford loan) is a type of loan that may be offered as a part of a financial aid package after you fill out the FAFSA.
 It is a loan from the federal government, and comes subsidized or unsubsidized.
 Loan limits vary depending on what year you are in school and whether you are financially dependent on your parents.

 A subsidized loan is provided by the federal government based on your family’s financial need.
-Typically, subsidized loans will go to people whose families’ have an annual income of less than $50,000.
 You will not need to make payments until after you graduate, and the government will pay interest on the loans while you’re still in school.
-Undergraduate subsidized loans first disbursed on or after July 1, 2020 (and before July 1, 2021), have a fixed interest rate of 2.75%; For graduate and professional borrowers it is a fixed interest rate of 4.30%.
+Undergraduate subsidized loans first disbursed on or after July 1, 2023 (and before July 1, 2024), have a fixed interest rate of 5.50%.

 Perkins loan are another type of loan that may be offered as a part of a financial aid package after you fill out the FAFSA.
 All Perkins loans are subsidized and are reserved for students with exceptional financial need.
 The government will pay the 5% interest that accrues while you are in school and for a short period after you graduate.
 Your school is technically the lender, and the federal government disburses money to your school for it to lend out as it sees fit.